mdlacasse/Owl/README.md

 Disclaimers: This code is for educatonal purposes only and does not constitute financial advice.

 Code output has been verified with analytical solutions and other approaches.
-Nevertheless, accuracy of results are not guaranteed.
+Nevertheless, accuracy of results is not guaranteed.

 --------------------------------------------------------